apify/apify-docs/sources/academy/webscraping/puppeteer_playwright/page/interacting_with_a_page.md

 ![Google results page reached by headless browser](./images/google-results.png)

 Great!
-So now all we have to do is click the first result which matches the CSS selector `.g a`:
+Now all we have to do is click the first result which matches the CSS selector `.g a`:

 <Tabs groupId="main">
 <TabItem value="Playwright" label="Playwright">